-Disturbingly, I see this phenomenon happening on blogs in every corner of the blogosphere, whether secular, Christian or even Catholic.
+Disturbingly, I see this phenomenon happening on blogs in every corner of the blogosphere, whether secular, Protestant or even Catholic.
 And yet, we Catholics should know better, shouldn't we?
 We are taught a lot about the importance of humility, about the dangers of vanity, pride and self-love, about the sin of evoking envy in others.
 Why is it that many Catholic blogs also tend to veer in the direction of self-adulation? (and while we are on the topic, why are so many people drawn to these blogs as commenters and apparent readers?
 It appears that we are often happy victims of reality shows - living vicariously is seductive entertainment.)

 Part of it may be the nature of the medium.
 Just like Facebook, blogs almost invite us to develop a sanitized, glamorized persona, and to weave together the best (if unreal) version of our lives, as much for our own pleasure as for public consumption.
 Blogging about an airbrushed version of our life perhaps helps us to believe that we actually do have that kind of life, and I have a lingering suspicion that there is some kind of doping effect going on here.